Scott Amendola

+Early life and education

 Amendola is originally from New Jersey and studied at the Berklee School of Music in Boston.

+Career

 After relocating to California, he rose to popularity in the 1990s as a member of the band T.J.
 Kirk with Charlie Hunter, Will Bernard, and John Schott.
 Their second album, If Four Was One, received a Grammy Award nomination.
 Amendola has led his own bands and trios, which have included musicians such as Nels Cline, Jenny Scheinman, Jeff Parker, John Shifflett, Ben Goldberg, and Devin Hoff.
 He has recorded with Pat Martino, Jim Campilongo, G.E.
 Stinson, and Tony Furtado, among others.
-He is an original member of the Larry Ochs Sax & Drumming Core and has been a session percussionist for Cris Williamson, Noe Venable, Carla Bozulich, and Odessa Chen, to name a few.
+He is an original member of the Larry Ochs Sax & Drumming Core and has been a session percussionist for musicians such as Cris Williamson, Noe Venable, Carla Bozulich, and Odessa Chen.

 In 2011, Amendola premiered his orchestral work Fade to Orange, performed in conjunction with the Oakland East Bay Symphony as one of their New Visions/New Vistas premieres.
-The drummer was joined by Nels Cline and Trevor Dunn.
+He was joined by Nels Cline and Trevor Dunn.